 If there are not enough private meeting spaces or quiet areas for employees, this can be a cause of stress, so ensure you offer variety to suit different preferences and activities.

-While it’s going to take a team of employees and hired professionals to facilitate the move, you should initially identify a project leader who can act as a single point of contact for external parties and keep all internal stakeholders in the loop.
+While it’s going to take a team of employees and highly skilled professional movers to facilitate the move, you should initially identify a project leader who can act as a single point of contact for external parties and keep all internal stakeholders in the loop.
 This should be an organised and senior individual who has the authority to make quick decisions and drive the project forward.